AKV-7/Due_Dligence_Scanner/README.md

 - **Compliance Auditing**: Automated regulatory compliance checking
 - **Portfolio Management**: Ongoing risk monitoring for existing investments

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-For enterprise inquiries or technical support, please reach out through our [contact form](mailto:contact@yourcompany.com).

----

 *Transforming due diligence through intelligent automation* 🤖✨